hyperledger-solang/solang/docs/installing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The LLVM project itself has a guide to `installing from source <http://www.llvm.org/docs/CMake.html>`_ which
-you may need to consult.
-You might need to `install Ninja <https://ninja-build.org>`_.
-First of all clone our LLVM repository:
+you may need to consult. `Ninja <https://ninja-build.org>`_ is necessary for building LLVM from source.
+First of all, clone our LLVM repository:

 .. code-block:: bash